leegaram5421/leegaram5421.github.io/_posts/2021-03-22-helloworld.md

 ---
 layout: post
 title:  "Hello World!"
 ---

-# 초코 관찰 일지
+# Welcome

-**Choco so cute**
+**Hello world**, this is my first Jekyll blog post.

-My plushie Choco is a little cute brown bear
+I hope you like it!